ismaproco/arcade-game/README.md

 - Create a start, active and game over status, and block the input of other keys aside from enter.
 In the dashboard the stage status is checked, and the screen show relevant information for each one of the statuses.

-- Add a score increment if the user reach each one of the upper rows.
+- Add a score increment if the user touch any of the collectibles [on it]
-[on it]

 - Create more enemies that move faster that the others. and some of them with diferent sizes.